AIME Machine Learning Framework Container Management

 • CuDNN version

-• Additional CUDA libraries and their version
+• Additional CUDA libraries and their versions

 • Python version